 It Is Estimated That Annually 12,000 to 14,000 Tons of Plastic Is Ingested by North Pacific Fish.

 Does the Great Pacific Garbage Patch sound familiar?
-These fish have no choice but to ingest plastic.
+These fish have no choice but to ingest plastic by thinking of it as food.
 The pollutant has saturated the area.

 Most of the Creatures in the Marine Environment Are Unable To Differentiate Between Food and Plastic.